-Volunteer Inca Archaeology and Community Development in Peru
+Volunteer Inca Archaeology in Peru

 - Placement location: Huyro, Lucumayo Valley

 - Role: Working alongside expert Peruvian archaeologists undertaking a combination of archaeological, community and agricultural work

 - Areas of Focus: Investigation and mapping of the ancient Inca road network in the Lucumayo area

 - Length of placement: From 2 weeks

 Our Inca Project is a great choice if you are interested in archaeology and the history of the Inca civilization, and don't mind getting your hands dirty!
 While living immersed in the lifestyle of the local Peruvian people, you can gain hands-on experience in a range of archaeological and historical work and help with local community projects.